anttipessa/restful-marketplace/README.md

 ## Testing

-We will move on to testing once all the backend and frontend work is done.
+~~We will move on to testing once all the backend and frontend work is done.
 Testing will be done using Chai and Mocha.
-React testing with Jest and React testing library.
+React testing with Jest and React testing library.~~

+We did not have enough time to do any unit testing during the coursework, this could be implemented later on if interest.

 ## Project timetable and division of work